-- A TMD must contain certain information set out in see s994B(5) of the Corporations Act.
+- A TMD must contain certain information as set out in s994B(5) of the Corporations Act.
 This includes a description of the class of retail clients that comprises the target market for the product: see s994B(5)(b) of the Corporations Act. - The target market for the product must be described in objective parameters and with sufficient granularity in order to meet the 'appropriateness requirements' in s994B(8) of the Corporations Act.
 An issuer would be in breach of its obligations if it described the target market too broadly: see RG 274.83-RG 274.86.

 - We saw some good practices in the TMDs we reviewed.
-For example, some TMDs described the target market by including objective and tangible parameters such as: - product eligibility requirements and other key elements of cover such as limitations and exclusions - details about the consumer's financial situation including their ability to pay potential costs under the policy (e.g. annual premiums, stepped premiums, excesses, co-payments, upfront costs and costs above sublimits or annual limits), and - clear definition of a 'negative target market' (i.e. the class of consumers for whom the product would not be suitable).
+For example, some TMDs described the target market by including objective and tangible parameters, such as: - product eligibility requirements and other key elements of cover such as limitations and exclusions - details about the consumer's financial situation including their ability to pay potential costs under the policy (e.g. premiums, excesses, copayments, upfront costs and costs above sub-limits or annual limits), and - o clear definition of a 'negative target market' (i.e. the class of consumers for whom the product would not be suitable).

 - Some TMDs described target markets with less detail than may be needed: - Some TMDs referred to consumers' objectives and needs (i.e. the objective of obtaining cover) but failed to include details of the consumers' financial situation (i.e. their ability to pay premiums and other costs that may be incurred under the policy).
-Insurers must consider each of the objectives, financial situation and needs of the consumers in the target market in order to meet the appropriateness requirements in s994B(8) of the Corporations Act: see RG 274.64-RG 274.66 and RG 274.72. - While TMDs described the products and their key attributes, many did not include an explanation of why the product is likely to be consistent with the likely objectives, financial situation and needs of consumers in the target market.
+Insurers must consider each of the objectives, financial situation and needs of the consumers in the target market in order to meet the appropriateness requirements in s994B(8) of the Corporations Act: see RG 274.64-RG 274.66 and RG 274.72. - o While TMDs described the products and their key attributes, many did not include an explanation of why the product is likely to be consistent with the likely objectives, financial situation and needs of consumers in the target market.
 Such a statement is generally necessary to show the insurer has critically assessed the product and met the appropriateness requirements in s994B(8) of the Corporations Act: see RG 274.68(c). - Some TMDs referred to product value.
 In our view, the extent to which a product provides value to consumers in the target market is an important factor in complying with the appropriateness requirement: see RG 274.94 and Example 5 in RG 274. - Some TMDs used broad statements to describe the target market.
 When pursuing a broader target market, the issuer has a greater responsibility to justify how the product is likely to be suitable for such a wide range of consumers.
 The DDO obligations are intended to reduce the risk of low value products being sold to consumers: see RG 274.40.
-Value metrics (e.g. claims ratios) should be considered by insurers when preparing and reviewing their TMDs. - Insurers may be assisted in defining the target market for the product (including its key attributes) by considering consumers' life stage.
-Premium structures, including any age dependent changes, should be described in the TMD. - Likewise, consideration of the consumers' need for premium stability or certainty may assist in defining the target market for the product, especially where different premium structures are available. - Any features that impact the product's suitability for a class of consumers (e.g. exclusions, eligibility requirements, limitations on cover) should be described in the TMD. - Some TMDs referred to the Product Disclosure Statement (PDS) without providing details of key exclusions outlined in the PDS.
+Value metrics (e.g. claims ratios) should be considered by insurers when preparing and reviewing their TMDs.